92es/Thermal-Camera-Redux/README.md

 - Scalable video, fonts and graphic overlays.
 - 3 user selectable fonts.
 - 37 colormaps.
+  - 22 of 37 colormaps shown to the right.
 - 7 interpolation methods.
   - Nearest
   - Linear